WHAT ARE NON-NATIVE INVASIVE PLANTS?

-Exotic invasive plants are non-native plants that establish within a local ecosystem.
+Non-native invasive plants are non-native plants that establish within a local ecosystem.
 These plants can out-compete native plants for space and resources without any of the natural control measures that may exist in their native ecosystems.
-These invasions can cause aesthetic, biological, chemical and economic damage to natural areas and to your own backyard.
+These invasions may cause aesthetic, biological, chemical and economic damage to natural areas and possibly to your own backyard.

 The MIPAG List of plants prohibited for importation and propagation within the state of Massachusetts.